-You will require two 6 grades in double award or triple with a 6 in physics, plus grade 6 in maths, in addition to the general entry requirements.
-Anyone not studying maths at A level must have a grade 7 or above in GCSE maths.
+You will require two 6 grades in double award or triple with a 6 in Physics, plus grade 6 in mathematics, in addition to the general entry requirements.
+Anyone not studying mathematics at A level must have a grade 7 or above in GCSE mathematics.

 - Particles and radiation (atom, stable and unstable nuclei, classification of particles and their antiparticles, photons and particle interactions particles)